Joseph-Olugbami/Airline-Delay-Storytelling/README.md

 ii.
 How bad was delayed flights? <br>
 iii.
 Any identified pattern with delayed flights? <br>
 iv.
 Which Airline experienced more delay? <br>
 v.
-Which Airline experienced the least dalay? <br>
+Which Airline experienced the least delay? <br>

 ----
 # Data Sourcing